ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 **Define the scope for a dependency**

-By default, when the scope has not been explicitly specified for a platform dependency in the `Ballerina.toml`, it will be packaged into the final executable JAR or the BALA.
+By default, when the scope has not been explicitly specified for a platform dependency in the `Ballerina.toml`, it will be packaged into the final executable JAR file or the BALA file.
 There are two scopes that can be used to restrict this behaviour.

 ***'TestOnly' scope***